Arts in Education- Model Development and Dissemination Grants

 Arts in Education Model Development and Dissemination Grant 2008-2012

 At the culmination of the 2005-2008 Arts Model grant, there was significant evidence that Georgia Wolf Trap enhanced low-income Kindergarteners' language development and improved their academic achievement immediately and over time.
 This evidence also indicated that low-income English Language Learner populations benefited greatly from the Georgia Wolf Trap.
-The Alliance Institute for Educators and Teaching Artists applied for and received a second AEMDD grant that focused on the ELL population.
+The Alliance Theatre Institute applied for and received a second AEMDD grant that focused on the ELL population.

 In the second grant, 24 Kindergarten classrooms in Fulton County received the Wolf Trap intervention.
 During this grant period the focus shifted to study how long term targeted professional learning for teachers impacts ELL students at risk of academic failure.
 Over the three-year implementation period, the project served approximately 1,440 kindergarten students in Fulton County with Wolf Trap.
 Georgia State University served as the evaluator, using tools to assess annual changes in children’s language development, emotional understanding, academic performance and achievement in drama.
 The evaluation also looked at the progress of teachers who were part of the intervention for all three years when compared to a control group of teachers.

 The ELL students who received the Wolf Trap intervention were found to meet or exceed expectations in reading, speaking and listening.
 At the conclusion of the grant period the research demonstrated that students in classrooms where teachers had been exposed to all three years of the intervention used more sentences, more words and more emotion words in their writing when compared with the control group of students.